simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_15_mapping/mapping_ENU.md

 - When you want a copy by value
 - To display a list of values without having to persist the data of the list in the database (service call for example)

+An In mapping is used to filter the mapped object with the value of the source attribute.
+An Out mapping is used to value the mapped attribute with the value of the source attribute.
+An In/Out mapping should be configured when the incoming filter value is also the value to be copied.

 The mapping uses a particular instance of the object.
 The hook **initDataMapSelect** allows to override the standard behavior of the Datamap.